nikbearbrown/AI_in_the_ER/README.md

 Write this.
 Cite references

-#### 3. Predictive Analytics for Patient Outcomes
-- AI algorithms for predicting patient outcomes and potential deterioration
-- Applications in conditions such as sepsis, cardiac events, and respiratory failures
-- Benefits: Early interventions, actionable insights, and timely alerts
+#### 10. Drug Discovery and Clinical Research
+- AI in accelerating drug discovery
+- Analysis of biomedical literature, genomic data, and clinical trial outcomes
+- Benefits: Identification of potential drug targets, prediction of drug toxicity, optimization of drug formulations
 - Key References
+-
 from this